Overview

 Understanding agent.ts

-file is structured around a few key concepts.
+The agent.ts file is structured around a few key concepts.
 Let’s break down the default template:

 Complete Default Agent